-Please visit the hybrid course website you are interested in to see how it is organized and get a rough estimate on how much time you should plan in order to complete the home study portion of the course; plan for more time than you think you will need.
-Thoroughly read the information on the Splash page and view the Lightning presentation to make sure the course meets your needs; the actual site is password protected, and entered via the button titled “Registered Students.”
+Please visit the hybrid course website you are interested in to see how it is organized and get a rough estimate of how much time you should plan in order to complete the independent study portion of the course; plan for more time than you think you will need.
+Thoroughly read the information on the home page and view the Lightning presentation to make sure the course meets your needs; the actual site is password protected, and entered via the button titled “Registered Students.”
 The website password together with login information to our online testing site and a link to the course study guide are sent to students upon registration.

 Hybrid Wilderness First Aid website